Xgameisdabest/dotfiles/README.md

 ## Dependencies for this dotfiles
 - FONT: Jetbrainsmono Nerd Font Regular
 - apt snap nala pacstall flatpak (essential)
+- chrome (i know but it works well for me, you might have to change some variables if you want to use a different browser)
 - ncal (essential)
 - neovim (essential)
 - alacritty/kitty (essential)